hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 One important aspect of data management is organization.
 For each experiment you work on and analyze data for, it is considered best practice to get organized by creating **a planned storage space (directory structure)**.
 We will do that for our single-cell analysis.

-Create a new R project entitled `single_cell_rnaseq`.
+Open up RStudio and create a new R project entitled `single_cell_rnaseq`.
 Then, create the following directories:

 ```
 single_cell_rnaseq/